General Information

 Bench Concept

-Figure 2 shows the construction site of a bench.
+Figure 2 shows a bench under construction.

 Bench formwork and reinforcement.